 Under Appearance → Customize → Site Identity you have the possibility to upload your own logo image.
 The image is displayed inside the header bar and should have a height of 960 pixels.
 The width is flexible.
 The logo will be scaled automatically so that it fits into the header area.
 The best thing to do is to use a transparent PNG as logo image or an image that has the same background color as your header.

-Under Site Identity you can also decide whether or not you want to display the title and tagline of the website despite showing your logo image.
+Under Site Identity you can also decide whether or not you want to display the title, tagline and/or your logo image.

 Back to Top ↑

 To build more advanced pages with Pukeko you can use the free WordPress plugin Elementor Page Builder.
 You can install the plugin via your WordPress admin area under Plugins → Install.